-LAS VEGAS — Sunday was the fourth and final day of the 2011 Las Vegas Star Trek Convention.
-William Shatner, Sir Patrick Stewart and Kate Mulgrew all appeared on stage together.
-George Takei, John Cho, Nichelle Nichols, Grace Lee Whitney, James Darren and several other guests appeared in front of the record-setting crowd at the Rio Hotel & Casino as well.
+Sunday was the fourth and final day of the Star Trek Las Vegas 2011.
+Three of Star Trek’s captains; William Shatner, Patrick Stewart and Kate Mulgrew all appeared on stage together.
+Additionally, George Takei, John Cho, Nichelle Nichols, Grace Lee Whitney, James Darren and several other guests appeared in front of the record-setting crowd in the convention hall of the Rio Hotel & Casino.

 Read our live report below.

-James Darren, who had performed live for the crowd the previous night, was up next.
-Darren discussed both his music and television career as well as his time on Star Trek: Deep Space Nine.
-During the fan Q&A session he was asked if Vic Fontaine was given a love interest on the show, who would he prefer it be.
-To which Darren quipped “There were so many beautiful women on the show,” adding “so I want it to be a ménage à trios,”.
+James Darren, who had performed live for the crowd the prior evening, was up next.
+Darren discussed both his music and television career as well as his time on Deep Space Nine.
+During the fan Q&A portion, he was asked if Vic Fontaine was given a love interest on the show, who would he prefer it be.
+To which Darren quipped “There were so many beautiful women on the show,” adding “so I want it to be a ménage à trios.”

 Robin Curtis was up next.
-Curtis talked about appearing in Star Trek III and IV as Saavik along with a few guest appearances on TNG as Talera.
+Curtis talked about appearing in The Search for Spock and The Voyage Home as Saavik along with a few guest appearances on TNG as Talera.

 Patrick Stewart was welcomed on stage to thunderous applause.
 Stewart mentioned he felt foolish after realizing he was wearing the same shirt and pants he wore on stage last year.
 During the Q&A none other than Brent Spiner took the mic to ask a few questions of Sir Patrick.
 Soon after, Kate Mulgrew and William Shatner joined Stewart on stage to discuss their time as captains on their respective films and television shows.
 Stewart had to depart prematurely to catch a flight, leaving Shatner and Mulgrew together on stage.